viamrobotics/docs/docs/components/servo.md

 {{% alert title="Note" color="note" %}}

 Make sure you have set up your robot and connected it to the Viam app.
-Check out the [Client SDK Libraries Quick Start](/program/sdk-as-client/) documentation for an overview of how to get started connecting to your robot using these libraries, and the [Getting Started with the Viam App guide](/getting-started/) for app-specific guidance.
+Check out the [Client SDK Libraries Quick Start](/program/sdk-as-client/) documentation for an overview of how to get started connecting to your robot using these libraries, and the [Getting Started with the Viam App guide](/program/app-usage/) for app-specific guidance.

 The following example assumes you have a servo called "my_servo" configured as a component of your robot.
-If your base has a different name, change the `name` in the example.
+If your servo has a different name, change the `name` in the example.

 {{% /alert %}}